From £31,8007

 ENGINES & PERFORMANCE

 There may be more practical alternatives to the Mini out there, but none have the Mini’s fizzy attitude.
-Performance is very decent, as the 215bhp and 243lb ft – good for 7.1sec to 62mph - of the Aceman SE suggests.
+Performance is strong in the case of the Aceman E, and stronger still with the SE.
 Mind you, there is a fair bit of torque steer as that twist arrives, which gives the Aceman a scrappy feel that some will actively enjoy and others may find irritating.
 The same torque stream will have the wheels spinning up in damp conditions when you go for a quick getaway, too.

 What is annoying is that the brake regen’ modes are accessed via the touchscreen, so you can’t switch between the adaptive, low, moderate or high settings without punching through a couple of menus.
 Even the heaviest setting isn’t quite a one-pedal mode, either.
 Still, at least the brake regen’ is never grabby, and we found it easy to predict and modulate even if the adaptive setting occasionally felt a bit overly intrusive.